Quansight/Quansight-website/apps/labs/posts/python-wheels-from-tags-to-variants.md

 support: expressing dependencies that are specific to a subset of variants, and requiring a specific variant (or a subset of variants) of another package.
-So far, we have deferred working on the latter problem, as we did not have a specific use case to focus the design on, and did not want to risk arriving at a complex solution that would not necessarily match what the users actually need.
+So far, we have deferred working on the latter problem, as we did not have a specific use case to focus the design on, and we did not want to arrive at a complex solution that would not necessarily match what the users actually needed.
 On the other hand, variant-specific dependencies had immediate use cases.

 The idea of variant-specific dependencies arrived into the project quite early.
 After all, building a variant wheel generally involves installing a provider plugin, if only to validate whether the requested properties are correct.
-And indeed, the very first attempt at that used environment markers in the `build-system.requires` section of `pyproject.toml` to specify which plugins needed to be installed.
-It looked somewhat like:
+And indeed, the very first attempt to do that used environment markers in the `build-system.requires` section of `pyproject.toml`, to specify which plugins needed to be installed.
+It looked somewhat like the following:

 <figure>